harshnisar/ml-india/README.md

 ## For machine learning companies/labs in India
-If your information was missing or there was some mitake on the website, feel free to send a pull request or create an issue in the repo.
+If your information was missing or there was some mistake on the website, feel free to send a pull request or create an issue in the repo.